naggie/dstask/README.md

 * Spend regular time reviewing tasks.
 You'll probably find some you've already resolved, and many you've forgotten.
 The `show-unorganised` command is good for this.
 * Try to work through tasks from the top of the list.
 Dstask sorts by priority then creation date -- the most important tasks are at the top.
 * Use `start`/`stop` to mark what you're genuinely working on right now; it makes resuming work faster.
 Paused tasks will be slightly highlighted, so you won't lose track of them. `show-paused` helps if they start to pile up.
+* Keep a [github-style check list](https://help.github.com/en/articles/about-task-lists) in the markdown note of complex or procedural tasks

 # Database format